sipb/mastodon-bot-autoresponder/README.md

     "client_secret": "a7e...6b7",
     "access_token": "9af...d33",

-    "message": "[robot voice] beep boop, this account isn't monitored regularly! forwarding this in a DM to our human maintainers, @aleksejs and @dukhovni.", "forward_dms": ["aleksejs", "dukhovni"],
+    "message": "[robot voice] beep boop, this account isn't monitored regularly! forwarding this in a DM to our human maintainers:", "admins": ["aleksejs", "dukhovni"],

-    "ignored_senders": ["aleksejs", "dukhovni"],

     "state_file": "/home/mastodon/autoresponder/state"
 }
 ```

 All keys are mandatory.
 The first group contains information about connecting to the API and authenticating to it.
-The second group contains the autoresponder message and the usernames of the people who should receive forwarded DMs (this can be empty).
-The third group contains the list of ignored senders (this can be empty).
+The second group contains the autoresponder message and the usernames of the admins.
 The last group contains the path to the state file, which contains informations that lets the bot remember which messages it's already replied to (this cannot be empty, but the file doesn't have to exist the first time you run the bot).

 # Installation